JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-lifecycle.md

 >
 {type="tip"}

-When using the Lifecycle library with Compose Multiplatform for Desktop, remember to add the `kotlinx-coroutines-swing` dependency, for example:
+When using the Lifecycle library with Compose Multiplatform for Desktop, you might need to add the `kotlinx-coroutines-swing` dependency (see the [related GitHub issue](https://github.com/JetBrains/compose-multiplatform/issues/4835)), for example:

 ```kotlin
 implementation("org.jetbrains.kotlinx:kotlinx-coroutines-swing:1.8.1")